Teach Me

 Here’s how you can act more assertively

-Fortunately, with practice, you can teach yourself to be more assertive, rather than aggressive.
+Fortunately, with practice, you can teach yourself to be more assertive, rather than aggressive, in communication.
+It takes time to develop these skills, but small changes can make a big difference.
 Here are a few strategies you can try the next time you feel your emotions leading you toward an aggressive response.

 • Pay attention to your thoughts.
-When something angers you or upsets you, are you responding to the facts?
-Or are you creating a narrative about the tone or intent of someone else’s actions?
+When something angers you or upsets you, are you responding to the facts, or are you creating a narrative about the other person's intentions?
 “It can help to name your feelings,” Comer said.
-Naming them can help create the pause you need before you respond.
+Naming them can create the pause you need before you respond, allowing you to process your emotions.

 • Change tasks.
-If possible, take a break from whatever is driving your strong emotions.
+If possible, take a break from the situation that is driving your strong emotions.
 “With a break, you can allow your energy to slow down, and you can revisit your response later when you’re more open and calmer rather than angry and rigid,” Comer said.
+A temporary shift in focus can help you approach the issue with a clearer mind.

 The bottom line

-When strong emotions strike, you might respond aggressively.
+When strong emotions strike, it's natural to feel the urge to respond aggressively.
 But a few simple techniques can help you pause, regroup and respond assertively instead.
-If you would like to talk to a behavioral health specialist about how you respond to situations, reach out to Banner Health.
+Over time, practicing these techniques can lead to more positive interactions and healthier relationships.
+If you would like to learn more about how you respond to situations or want support in developing your assertiveness, consider reaching out to a behavioral health specialist at Banner Health.

 Other helpful articles